jasonyux/FastKASSIM/README.md

 	```

 # Using your own Tree Kernel
 Another goal of this project is to allow for any similarity metrics (between two parse trees) to be used.
-This can be done by:
+You can implement and use your own metric/kernel function by:
-1. implement your own kernel class, that has:
+1. implement a kernel class, that has:
 	- a kernel method that computes the normalized similarity score between two parse trees `kernel(tree_x:Tree, tree_y:Tree, **params)`
-2. pass your kernel and the `params` you want to use to the `Kassim` class
+2. construct a `Kassim` object and pass in your kernel instance and kernel related `params`

 *For Example*
 1. Here a simple class that outputs the sum of `value1` and `value2` as similarity score